 Which Iconic Sci-Fi Film Was Snubbed For An Academy Award Over CGI Effects?

-Released in 1982, Sci-Fi cult classic Tron was nominated for a variety of awards including Academy Award nominations for Best Costume Design and Best Sound.
+Released in 1982, sci-fi cult classic Tron was nominated for a variety of awards, including Academy Award nominations for Best Costume Design and Best Sound.
 What’s fascinating about the nominations for Tron, a heavily CGI-enhanced movie that included audience-wowing special effects, was that the Academy refused to support a nomination for Best Special Effects because the effects were computer generated.

 In later years, CGI-based special effects would become a mainstay and completely accepted by the Academy.